shohaha/Citi-Bike-Maps/README.md

 4. Add a legend to your map to explain the different markers.

-5. Complete the app then edeploy it to GitHub Pages.
+5. Complete the app then deploy it to GitHub Pages.